lazyslacker/gen-ai-bootcamp-2025/genai-architecting/readme.md

 - Start by clearly defining the specific use cases for GenAI within your organization:
 - Identify the business problems you're trying to solve and the desired outcomes
 - Complexity: As a stakeholder how do I understand the level of complexity integrating GenAI (specifically) LLMs into our workload? eg. How many moving parts will it add to our workload? eg. Is this set and forget, or do we need people to monitor and maintain these components regularly?
-Key levers of cost: As a stakeholder how can I understand the key costs to running GenAI at a glance? eg. Size of servers eg. Size of models
+    Key levers of cost: As a stakeholder how can I understand the key costs to running GenAI at a glance? eg. Size of servers
+        eg. Size of models
 - Lock-in: What is a technical path we should consider so we are not locked-in to a vendor solution. eg. How do we avoid rug pulls?
-(The cost going up being locked into a solution) Eg. How do we position our technical stack so we can transition to better models or solutions?
+(The cost going up being locked into a solution) eg. How do we position our technical stack so we can transition to better models or solutions?
 - What essential components should be conveyed as necessary when deploying a GenAI workload for production
 - Guardrails
 - Evaluations